-In short, Privileged Access Manager incorporates a highly available, replicated, multi-master architecture for both the application and the credential vault.
+In short, Privileged Access Manager incorporates a highly available, replicated, multi-master, active-active architecture for both the application and the credential vault.
 The architecture is active-active, not active-standby as is common with other products.

 To provide out-of-the-box data replication, Privileged Access Manager includes a database service that replicates updates across multiple database instances.
 This service uses a Microsoft SQL Server (one per app node) for physical storage.
 Hitachi ID Systems recommends one physical database per Privileged Access Manager server, normally on the same hardware as the Privileged Access Manager application.

 The Privileged Access Manager data replication system makes it both simple and advisable for organizations to build a highly-available Privileged Access Manager server cluster, spanning multiple servers, with each server placed in a different data center.
 Replication traffic is encrypted, authenticated, bandwidth-efficient and tolerant of latency, making it suitable for deployment over a WAN.

-This multi-site, multi-master replication is configured at no additional cost, beyond that of the hardware for additional Privileged Access Manager servers, and with minimal manual configuration.
+This multi-site, multi-master, active-active replication is configured at no additional cost, beyond that of the hardware for additional Privileged Access Manager servers, and with minimal manual configuration.